google/oss-fuzz/docs/ideal_integration.md

 ```

 In this case, linking the target with e.g. libFuzzer will look like "clang++ foo_fuzzer.a libFuzzer.a".
-This will allow to have minimal OSS-Fuzz-specific configuration and thus be more robust.
+This will allow to have minimal OSS-Fuzz specific configuration and thus be more robust.

 There is no point in hardcoding the exact compiler flags in the build system because they
 a) may change and b) are different depending on the fuzzing target and the sanitizer being used.